rustyscreeps/cargo-screeps/README.md

 Configured in `[build]` config section.
 No required settings.

-1. runs `cargo-web build --release` to build the rust source
+1. runs `wasm-pack --target nodejs` to build the rust source for Screeps: World bots, or `wasm-pack --target web` to build Screeps: Arena bots
-2. strips off header `cargo-web` generates for loading WASM file from a URL or the local filesystem
-3. appends initialization call using bytes from `require('<compiled module name>')`
-4. puts processed JS into `target/main.js` copy compiled WASM into `target/compiled.wasm`

-### `check`:

-Does not require configuration.

-1. performs type checking and lifetime checking without compiling code
-  - runs `cargo web check` (see `cargo check` for non-WASM codebases)
+2. Modifies the generated module's javascript loader file to be compatibile with Screeps;
+   adds a polyfill for `TextEncoder`/`TextDecoder`, and replaces the node-compatible module loader function with one that works with Screeps: World when the `build_mode` is set to `world` (the default)

 ### `deploy`: